incubus-network/nemo/x/incentive/spec/01_concepts.md

 Old values of $\texttt{rewardBalance}$ and $\texttt{globalIndexes}$ ares stored in a `Claim` object for each user as `rewardBalance` and `rewardIndexes` respectively.

 Listeners on external modules fire to update these values when source shares change.
-For example, when a user deposits to hard, a method in incentive is called.
+For example, when a user deposits to jinx, a method in incentive is called.
 This fundamental operation is called "sync".
 It calculates the rewards accrued since last time the `sourceShares` changed, adds it to the claim, and stores the current `globalIndexes` in the `rewardIndexes`.
 Sync must be called whenever source shares change, otherwise incorrect rewards will be distributed.

 Enumeration of 'sync' input states:
 - `sourceShares`, `globalIndexes`, or `rewardIndexes` should never be negative
 - `globalIndexes` >= `rewardIndexes` (global indexes must never decrease)
 - `globalIndexes` and `rewardIndexes` can be positive or 0, where not existing in the store is counted as 0

-- `sourceShares` are the value before the update (eg before a hard deposit)
+- `sourceShares` are the value before the update (eg before a jinx deposit)

  | `globalIndexes` | `rewardIndexes` | `sourceShares` | description                                                                                                                                                                                                                                                |
  |------------------|-----------------|-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|